-What is a TSA and How Do They Affect Shutdowns and Restrictions?
+What is a TSA and How Did They Affect Shutdowns and Restrictions?

-An order issued by Gov. Greg Abbott lays out a red line: When COVID-19 patients make up 15% or more of a hospital region’s capacity for seven straight days, a series of mandatory limits will activate with few exceptions.
+A past executive order issued by Gov. Greg Abbott laid out a red line: When COVID-19 patients make up 15% or more of a hospital region’s capacity for seven straight days, a series of mandatory limits will activate with few exceptions.

-The chart below shows the percentage of COVID-19 patients in various TSA regions that are part of North Texas.
+The chart below shows historical data of the percentage of COVID-19 patients in various TSA regions that are part of North Texas.
 To learn more about TSAs and how they affect shutdowns, click here.

 See Case, Death Counts for North Texas, All 32 Counties

 The bar graph below shows a daily breakdown of the cumulative number of new COVID-19 cases for all 32 counties in North Texas.
 Use the drop-down menu to change the graph to show the daily total of deaths for all 32 counties or to select either deaths or cases for any of the counties.
 Large spikes or drops in data generally indicate a backlog or data dump.

 *Map locations are approximate, central locations for the city and are not meant to indicate where actual infected people live.